-The investigator is responsible for communications with the parties regarding the progress of the investigation.
+The investigator, either through the Managing Coordinator or independently, is responsible for communications with the parties regarding the progress of the investigation.
 This includes the date, time, and location of each interview the party is required or permitted to attend.
-The investigator will also inform the parties of their right to have an advisor of their choice present at any meeting or other proceeding under this Policy.
+The parties will also be notified of their right to have an advisor of their choice present at any meeting or other proceeding under this Policy.

-The investigator is responsible for providing the parties with the opportunity to review any documentary evidence that may be used in determining the outcome of the investigation before such a determination is reached.
-Specifically, the investigator will provide each party with the opportunity to review written summaries of any witness interviews, including interviews of the other party, as described in greater detail below.
+Parties will have the opportunity to review any documentary evidence that may be used in determining the outcome of the investigation before such a determination is reached.
+Specifically, each party will be given the opportunity to review written summaries of any witness interviews, including interviews of the other party, as described in greater detail below.
 It is important to note that any character evidence, personally identifiable information, and/or information that is irrelevant to the complaint, including information that is not permitted by law, will be redacted.

-Parties and witnesses are expected to maintain confidentiality regarding the proceedings under this Policy, provided that the parties may speak to advisors, confidantes, parents, counselors, and law enforcement authorities regarding the matter, and may speak to others for the purposes of seeking, obtaining, or presenting evidence, or otherwise preparing for the meetings and proceedings described in this Policy.
+Parties and witnesses are expected to maintain confidentiality regarding the proceedings under this Policy, provided that the parties may speak to advisors, confidentes, parents, counselors, and law enforcement authorities regarding the matter, and may speak to others for the purposes of seeking, obtaining, or presenting evidence, or otherwise preparing for the meetings and proceedings described in this Policy.